 Himachal Pradesh is said to host the biggest Shivaratri celebration in the country.
 A week-long International Mandi Shivratri Fair is held near the Temple of Bhoothnath (Lord Shiva) every year and it attracts a lot of tourists from all over the country and even abroad.

 据说喜马偕尔邦举办该国最大的Shivaratri庆典。 为期一周的国际Mandi Shivratri博览会每年在Bhoothnath寺（Shiva阁下）附近举行，吸引了来自全国各地乃至国外的许多游客。

 Every year a Shobha Yatra is conducted which witnesses unmatched fervor and utmost participation.
-The entire night during Shivratri celebration reverberates with exalted spiritual energy.
-A combination of five pure ingredients comprising milk, butter, curd, honey and sugar is offered to Lord Shiva.
+The entire night during the Shivratri celebration reverberates with exalted spiritual energy.
+A combination of five pure ingredients comprising milk, butter, curd, honey, and sugar is offered to Lord Shiva.